na-na-hi/renget/archive/lcbguide.md

 Now that you're in the main menu screen, perform the following loop.

-1. Claim lunacy and tickets from your mailbox.
+1. Claim Lunacy and tickets from your mailbox.
-2. Claim lunacy from beating the prologue.
+2. Claim Lunacy from beating the prologue.
 3. Do two 10-rolls on the New Manager's Welcome Extraction banner, and another tenner on any other banner.
 4. If you're satisfied with your current rolls, bind your account to Google/Apple, and merge your account with Steam.
 5. If you want to reroll: click settings\->account\->close account button.